mtdol/.vim/readme.txt

 The exact words NOTE, NOTE:, REMEMBER, REMEMBER:, IMPORTANT, IMPORTANT:, TODO, and TODO: will trigger urgent syntax highlighting /:4
+Definitions::4
+* Definitions can be marked with the ":-" construct
+~ Ex:
+    This is a term :-
+        This is its definition

+- The definition can either be placed on the same line as the construct -- or on the next line (usually indented)

+/:4
 Additionally it should be noted that this document features this brand of note folding, so feel free to experiment around with it.